Kore-eda tells Cannes felt 'pressure' working with Korean all-stars

 "Broker" looks at so-called baby boxes, where mothers can anonymously abandon their newborns to avoid the stigma and hardship of being a single mother in a patriarchal society.

-Often placed in orphanages, the youngsters later question whether, as unwanted babies, it would have been better not to be born.
+Often placed in orphanages, the youngsters later wonder whether, as unwanted babies, it would have been better not to be born.

+"The question about the legitimacy of their existence haunts them throughout their childhood and until adulthood," Kore-eda said.
+"Was the fact that they lived a source of suffering for somebody else?"

 Song, 55, gained worldwide attention as the patriarch in "Parasite", the first foreign-language film to win the best picture Oscar.